 In this piece, we will introduce you to some tools that help make your job as a network troubleshooter easier and provide examples to help you get started.
 Whether you’re a power user looking to figure it out for yourself, a sysadmin tasked with proving it really is the developer’s fault, or a team leader looking to equip your IT staff with tools to help resolve issues more efficiently, this article will have something for you.

-For those of you looking to leverage the tools already available on your PC, modern Windows operating systems come with a wide array of network troubleshooting tools available without installing any additional applications.
+For the network administrator looking to leverage the tools already available on their PC, modern Windows operating systems come with a wide array of network troubleshooting tools available without installing any additional applications.
 Five of the tools in our list (ping, tracert, ipconfig, netstat, & nslookup) can be executed directly from a Windows command prompt (cmd.exe) without installing any additional programs for advanced troubleshooting.

 The main issue you will face with your network is that it appears to be running too slow.
 The time it takes for data to get from a source to a destination can be so long that the applications that end users access give up and report a network failure.
 In other cases, slow networks make interactive tools, such as VoIP or video streaming impossible to use.
-By using all of the tools in this list, you can put together a workflow that will give you information on all of the potential problems that your network can face.
-If you planned your network properly, it should never encounter the problems that cause the system to slow down.
-The main causes of slow speeds, dropped connections, and packet loss center on overloaded network devices, such as switches and routers, or missing information in system databases, such as the DNS server or the DHCP system.
+By using all of the tools in this list, you can put together a workflow that will give you information on all potential network problems.
+If the network engineers planned your network properly, it should never encounter the problems that cause the system to slow down, and network management should be an enjoyable task.
+The main causes of network problems, such as slow speeds, dropped connections, and packet loss center on overloaded network devices, such as switches and routers, or missing information in your routing table and other system databases, such as the DNS server or the DHCP system.

-Progressing through the standard performance tests that each of the tools in our list provides will reveal the bottleneck in your network or show the DNS failure or addressing clashes that cause connections to fail.
+Progressing through the standard performance tests that each of the tools in our list provides will reveal the bottleneck in your network or show the DNS failure or addressing clashes that cause connection issues.

 Here’s our list of the best network troubleshooting tools: